A short article that lays some theory on the concepts of switching and forwarding in switches and routers.

 - the router reads the TTL value and decrements it

 - a new Link Layer checksum and a new Link Layer header is built

 - the packet is queued

-So at a high level, switches and routers have similar behaviours
+So at a high level, switches and routers have similar behaviours in terms of forwarding:

 - There are two known ways to perform Longest Prefix Match operations: